ibm-cloud-docs/Cloudant/databases/mvcc.md

 ```
 {: codeblock}

-At the same time, someone else - working with a replicated database - reduces the price:
+At the same time, someone else - working with a replicated database - reduces the price.

 See a different revision, conflicting with the previous one because of different `price` value: